Missouri rental applications empower landlords to collect the exact details they need to make smarter leasing decisions when choosing tenants.

 - Vehicle information: Make, model, year, and plate number of any vehicles on-site

-Rental applications ask for delicate personal information, so federal and Missouri laws set clear limits on what information landlords can collect and how they can use it to screen tenants.
+Because applications collect sensitive personal information, federal and Missouri laws set clear limits on what landlords can gather and how they can use the information they uncover to screen tenants.

 Pre-Screener

-Missouri law doesn’t require landlords to use pre-screeners, but doing so can help narrow the list of potential tenants.
-A well-utilized pre-screen can save landlords time and allow unqualified applicants to move on to the next rental opportunity sooner.
+Missouri landlord-tenant law doesn’t require landlords to use pre-screeners, but doing so can help narrow the pool of potential tenants.
+A well-crafted pre-screener saves time and allows unqualified applicants to move on to the next rental opportunity sooner.

-When interested renters complete a quick pre-screener, landlords can determine if they meet the minimum tenant standards, including income, job status, pets, household size, and more.
+When interested renters complete a quick pre-screener, landlords can determine whether they meet the minimum criteria to rent.
+A pre-screener should not, however, replace a Missouri rental application form or a full tenant screening.

 Federal Application Laws